 - acting upon that intention.

-	Under the Family Law Act 1975 (Cth) (Family Law Act), parties may be thousands of kilometres apart but not be separated; conversely, a husband and wife may be living under the same roof and yet be separate.
+It may be the case that parties live thousands of kilometres apart but are not separated.
+On the other hand, parties may be living under the same roof and yet be separated.

 Apart from the requirements that a party forms an intention to separate, acts upon it and advises the other party of that intention, there are no further requirements for a legal separation to take place.

 It is possible for a couple to have lived separate and apart for 12 months even though they still live under the same roof or rendered some household service to the other (s 49(2) Family Law Act 1975 (Cth) (Family Law Act)).
 The court will examine such a claim very carefully.

 When the parties have continued to share the same household during the separation, the court will generally require corroborative (supporting) evidence from a third party (e.g. a relative or friend) verifying that separation has actually occurred.

 In assessing whether parties have separated, the court will look to see whether all or some of the following features of a marriage relationship are absent: